chelseakomlo/rust_kata/README.md

     hit.
   - Return a list of pairs, where the first element in the pair is the number of hits, and the second is the matching router names.

+To fetch the consensus:
+  - To start, just download the consensus directly, so you can start by writing Rust to read/parse/calculate distance.
+Once this has been completed, check out https://tokio.rs/ to do the work to fetch the consensus.

 Bonus:
   - Filter the top 5 names with the highest number of hits